saifaustcse/git-workflow-and-commands/README.md

 ### Revoke/Undo from Staging (Workspace <-- Staging)

+    # Restore all files from the Staging to the Workspace.
+    # Remaining the workspace unchanged.
+    $ git reset

-    # Reset the specified file in the Staging, keeping consistent with the previous commit, but remaining the workspace unchanged.
+    # Restore specified file from the Staging to the Workspace.
+    # Remaining the workspace unchanged.
     $ git reset [file]

     # Reset the Staging and workspace, keeping consistent with the last commit.